Danielle Bradbery (album)

-Danielle Bradbery is the debut studio album of the American country music singer and The Voice season 4-winner of the same name, released on November 25, 2013.
+Danielle Bradbery is the debut studio album of the American country music singer and The Voice season 4-winner Danielle Bradbery, released on November 25, 2013.

 Background and recording

 In March 2013, 16-year-old Danielle Bradbery auditioned for season four of the American singing competition The Voice, performing Taylor Swift's "Mean".
 Adam Levine, Blake Shelton, and Usher all turned around, and Bradbery opted to join 'Team Blake'.
 Throughout the competition, Bradbery was the first to send a single to the top 10 on iTunes, had the most singles (five) reach that peak, and had the most iTunes downloads of any contestant in the history of the competition.
 On June 18, 2013, Bradbery was crowned the winner of The Voice, and the next day signed to Big Machine Records.

 Promotion

 On September 14, 2013, Bradbery performed on the WGTY Great Country Radio stage at the York Fair, where she sang her first single "The Heart of Dixie" as well as four other new songs from the album.